Introduction and mission statement

 - Components have to be easy to source, manufacture and system easy to scale.
 The network can be extended with new Moteino based devices at any time without changing the topology or disturbing existing devices.

 I've spent several weeks developing the RFM69 library which I made free and open source, is now widely used in RFM69 based projects, and now also used in several other THP entries.
-I'm very happy others found my work useful and I applaud the Reactron Overdrive and PlantFriends THP projects who used Moteinos (or clones) and RFM69 library and took the time to give credit, I wish them all the best as co-entrants.
-Some of the components of this system have been in the...Read more »
+I'm very happy others found my work useful and I applaud project such as the Reactron Overdrive and PlantFriends which used Moteinos (or clones) and RFM69 library and took...Read more »